steven-collins-omega/play-aws-signer/README.md

 # play-aws-signer
 Play module for signing outgoing AWS requests. **WORK IN PROGRESS.
 PRE-ALPHA.**

-...that said, it _does_ work with a development "installation" of [cerebro](https://github.com/lmenezes/cerebro) if you build it yourself.
+...that said, it _does_ work with a development "installation" of [cerebro](https://github.com/lmenezes/cerebro) if you build it yourself (with `sbt package`).
 Drop the jar into the `lib` directory, and add the following lines to `conf/application.conf`:

 ```scala
 play.modules.disabled += "play.api.libs.ws.ahc.AhcWSModule"